kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 If the above procedures fail, or the App Installer is not available, then download and unzip into a folder the `PowerShell.Installation.Script...` from Assets, place the `.appxbundle` in the same folder, and follow PowerShell Installation instructions [here](https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages#windows-10-tablet--pc) (except that you don't need to download further files, all the needed ones are included in the zip file `PowerShell.Installation.Script...`).

-In case you are still unable to sideload, try the [NWJS release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) if you cannot use the Store.
+In case you are still unable to sideload, try the [Electron or NWJS releases](https://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html).

 ## Manual Installation: Windows 10 Mobile